jolespin/veba/install/README.md

 **Recommended resource allocatation:**  48 GB memory (time is dependent on I/O of database repositories)

+The databases are installed with a series scripts to allow for custom installations and database builds.
+The easiest way to download and configure the databases is to just run main: `veba/install/download_databases.sh` which calls the 4 database scripts and the environment variable script.
+See FAQ for more details.

 ⚠️ **This step should use ~48 GB memory** and should be run using a compute grid via `SLURM` or `SunGridEngine`.  **If this command is run on the head node it will likely fail or timeout if a connection is interrupted.** The most computationally intensive steps are creating a `Diamond` database of `UniRef` and a `MMSEQS2` database of the `MicroEuk100/90/50`.
 The longest step is downloading and decompressing `GTDB`.